 Additional Pervasive Services may be defined, either from the list of CORBAservices already standardized by OMG or from other suggestions from OMG members.
 Transactions and Security, the other two most popular CORBAservices, may or may not be part of this group - in the Component world, transactionality and security are attributes of a running system, rather than services that a program calls, because of the way the Component Container or Application Server is set up to run transactionally and securely as part of an application's environment.

 OMG members are already taking the group's well-established CORBAservice specifications and mapping them back to PIMs where they can serve all platforms through the MDA development pathway.

 OMG's Domain Task Forces started to write their specifications in the MDA in mid-2001, led by the Life Science Research Domain Task Force, working in Biotechnology, which was the first Domain Task Force to modify its Mission and Goals Statement to reflect its work in MDA.

 All of our Domain specifications are listed on this web page.
 In addition to the Life Sciences MDA specifications, other notable MDA-based entries are the Software-Defined Radio and Super Distributed (that is, ubiquitous) Objects entries.
 Our Work in Progress page lists 15+ ongoing processes adopting new MDA-based specifications.

-MDA-based development tools are available now, and enterprises everywhere around the world starting their application development by building a PIM instead of writing code.
-A representative twenty of them have posted their success stories here.
+MDA-based development tools are available now, and enterprises everywhere around the world are starting their application development by building a PIM instead of writing code.
+Success stories are posted here.
 Even now, MDA is being used for large, mission-critical applications including the F-16 fighter jet mission software and a two-million-transaction per day bank payment system.
 If you're not convinced of the value of MDA already, look through these stories.
 We think you'll be ready to try MDA by the time you've read just a few!